Yandex Cloud

 3. Under DBMS settings, click Settings.

-4. In the list of the settings, locate the sql_mode parameter.
+4. In the list of the settings, locate sql_mode.

-5. Configure a set of SQL modes in the drop-down list.
-To restore default settings, click Reset.
+5. Select the required SQL modes from the drop-down list.
+To restore the default settings, click Reset.

 6. Click Save in the DBMS settings dialog box.